asvorg/tiralabra/rsa/documentation/howto.md

 ## Running and using the program

 Once you have Rust installed, clone the repository by running ```git clone https://github.com/asvorg/tiralabra```.
 Once you have the repository cloned, navigate to the rsa subfolder with your selected terminal.
 The program can be run with ```cargo run```.
+Note that the first compilation will take some time.

 Once the program runs you are greeted with this pretty self explanatory message: